orbitdb/field-manual/05_Customizing_OrbitDB/03_Defining_the_Index.md

 I settled us on a
 Tree data structure,
 where each notes piece
-are a root and the comments
+is a root and the comments
 would be children of that
 root.